-The supply-demand gap is not going to be narrowed quickly, the managers state.
+The supply-demand gap is not going to be narrowed quickly.
 A number of supply-side issues exist; that seems likely to result in an elevated uranium spot price persisting for many years.

 Nuclear power plants are capital intensive, long-term investments, with uranium supply typically tied to long-term contracts.
-Given this, and the fact that nuclear power stations are expensive to ramp up and down, demand for uranium tends to be price-inelastic, at least in the short to medium term.
+Given this, and the fact that nuclear power stations are expensive to ramp up and down, demand for uranium tends to be price-inelastic (unaffected by the uranium price), at least in the short to medium term.

-The managers add that life extensions of existing reactors have occurred globally, while a roll-out of SMRs, which are cheaper and quicker to construct, is another route being explored to increase capacity (as is the case in the UK, where SMRs are set to become a major part of ambitions for up to a quarter of all UK electricity to come from nuclear power by 2050).
+Life extensions of existing reactors have occurred globally, while a roll-out of SMRs, which are cheaper and quicker to construct, is another route being explored to increase capacity (as is the case in the UK, where SMRs are set to become a major part of ambitions for up to a quarter of all UK electricity to come from nuclear power by 2050).